When did you begin singing, and why?

 Do you have a memory of a time when a musical concept or technique really clicked?
 Something you’ll remember forever?

-My voice teacher, whom I’ve worked with since college, loves to remind me that in a lesson during my senior year I threw myself to the floor dramatically because singing had gotten too easy!
+My voice teacher from college loves to remind me that in a lesson during my senior year I threw myself to the floor dramatically because singing had gotten too easy!

 What is your favorite piece of advice from one of your past (or current) teachers?